CSIRAC

 The sound-production method was as basic as possible: raw bit-stream pulses from the computer’s data bus were sent directly to an audio amplifier and loudspeaker.
 Producing a stable, pitched tone from this required considerable programming ingenuity, given CSIRAC’s serial architecture and variable memory-access timing.

-In Melbourne from about 1957, mathematics professor Thomas Cherry generalised the music program so that anyone familiar with standard notation could prepare a punched-paper data tape for CSIRAC to perform.
+In Melbourne from 1957 on, mathematics professor Thomas Cherry generalised the music program so that anyone familiar with standard notation could prepare a punched-paper data tape for CSIRAC to perform.
 This “Music Programme” has meaningful parallels with Max Mathews’s MUSIC I at Bell Labs (also 1957).

-It is important to note that the early computer music experiments at CSIRAC and the Ferranti Mark 1 did not use a digital-to-analog converter or pre-calculated synthesis waveforms.
-The developments initiated by Max Mathews and John Pierce at Bell Labs have the distinction of being the first musical use of a DAC, and the first to investigate the rich musical possibilities of the computer.
+It is important to note that the early computer music experiments with CSIRAC (and the Ferranti Mark 1) did not use a digital-to-analog converter or pre-calculated synthesis waveforms, or music composers – it was an experiment by engineers, often as an extreme programming challenge only.
+The developments initiated by Max Mathews and John Pierce at Bell Labs have the distinction of being the first musical use of a DAC, and the first to investigate the rich musical possibilities of the computer by having composers involved.
 It is Mathews and Pierce whose work led to the development of computer music as we know it today.

 CSIRAC is currently on display at Melbourne Museum.
 More information can be found at Wikipedia, University of Melbourne, and CSIRO.